Homeopathy Treatment for Kidney Creatinine and Its Medicine

 A 2-Renal profile which includes

 a- Serum creatinine- levels of serum creatinine increase as the Chronic kidney disease(CKD) progresses.
-Click here to know more about the details (link with creatinine at the start of the article)
+Click here to learn more about the details (link with creatinine at the start of the article)

 b- Glomerular filtration rate.
-Click here to know more about the details (link with GFR at the start of the article)
+Click here to learn more about the details (link with GFR at the start of the article)

 c- Blood urea nitrogen- commonly known as BUN comes from the breakdown of protein from your diet.
 A normal BUN level is between 7-20.
 As the kidney function decreases the BUN level in blood rises.